-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the General Data Protection Regulations (GDPR) 2018.
 If you would like a copy of the information held on you please write to Albyn School, Queen’s Road, Aberdeen, AB15 4PB.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.